This post may contain affiliate links. Please read our privacy policy.

 • 1 cup drained and rinsed canned or cooked chickpeas

-• In a large bowl combine the olive oil, vinegar mustard, honey, lemon juice and zest, and salt and pepper.
+• In a large bowl, combine the olive oil, vinegar mustard, honey, lemon juice and zest, salt, and pepper.
 Whisk to combine well.

 • Add the arugula, onion, radishes, celeriac or celery, scallions and chickpeas.
 Toss so that everything is well coated with the dressing and serve.